configcat/docs/website/docs/targeting/targeting-rules/segment-condition.md

 ---
 id: segment-condition
 title: Segment Condition
-description: Segments help you define user segments and assign them to your feature flags.
+description: Segments help you define and assign user segments to your feature flags.
 Ideal for beta testing on a certain group of users.
 ---

 ## What is a segment condition?
 What is a segment?

 A *segment condition* is a condition that is based on the evaluation of a *segment*.
-A *segment* is roughly a reusable, predefined [user condition].
+A *segment* is a reusable, predefined [user condition].

 Segments allow you to define user groups based on any user attributes.
 You can reference segments in targeting rules.
 When you update a segment definition, the changes will be reflected automatically in all the targeting rules that reference it.

-*For example, you can define a segment called "Beta Testers" and use that segment for all features that you want to be available for beta testers.*
+*For example, you can define a segment called "Beta Testers" and use that segment for all features you want to be available for beta testers.*

 One segment belongs to one product and can be used in multiple feature flags within the same product.

 ## How does the segment condition work?

-The segment is evaluated with the [User Object], and then the result is checked against the comparator that you set on the Dashboard.
-In the case of `IS IN SEGMENT` the result of the segment condition will be the same as the result of the segment.
-In the case of `IS NOT IN SEGMENT`, the result will be negated.
+The segment is evaluated with the [User Object], and the result is checked against the comparator you set on the Dashboard.
+In the case of `IS IN SEGMENT`, the result of the segment condition will be the same as that of the segment.
+The result will be negated in the case of `IS NOT IN SEGMENT`.

 For more details on the evaluation of flag conditions, please refer to [Setting Evaluation].